shawngraham/5706a-f24/schedule.md

 There are two rather different things we could do this week; nevertheless, there is a connection between them.

 + Let's try setting up [Alexandra Phelan's workflow for connecting Zotero with Obsidian](https://medium.com/@alexandraphelan/literature-reviews-using-zotero-obsidian-66eba1565d78). _It's entirely possible this is too complex given the reward: in which case, find and then tell us about other ways of using Zotero for literature reviews._  If you're using Tangent, this workflow obviously won't work - but how could you adapt it?
 (This article re a new piece of software called 'Lattics' is [of interest](https://medium.com/@axel.em.casas/how-lattics-revolutiozed-my-academic-writing-6d8b34e7983d)).
+Now: knowing what we know about static websites... what if you made these materials available on the web?

 + See [what doing open notebook history through creating a 'datapage' could look like here](https://datapages.github.io/datapage/) and here's the template for [making such a page ourselves](https://github.com/datapages/datapage).
 Other options exist (including things like [datasette.io](https://datasette.io)).
 Find a historical dataset.
 (You could use the network file I provided you at our 4th meeting, which was derived from [this volume](https://archive.org/details/diplomaticcorre33statgoog)).
 Create a datapage for the dataset (you'll need to check out [The Historian's Macroscope](https://ocul-crl.primo.exlibrisgroup.com/permalink/01OCUL_CRL/hgdufh/alma99510920602181) to find out how the data was transformed into this format.)